Thartvigsen/thartvigsen.github.io/README.md

 # News

+- **August 3-8, 2019: Presenting at ACM SIGKDD** - I am happy to be attending KDD 2019 and presenting my paper this week!
 - **July 31, 2019: IMA Travel Grant** - I am excited to be attending the IMA Workshop: Recent Progress in Foundational Data Science in September at the University of Minnesota in September.
 - **June 19, 2019: KDD Travel Grant**- I have been awarded the 2019 KDD Student Travel Grant.
 - **May 10, 2019: Conference** - Presented a poster titled "Adaptive-Halting Policy Network for Early Classification" at the New England Machine Learning Day at Northeastern University.